 The M4 motorway provides a direct east-west link from places like London and Heathrow Airport to Bristol.
 A connecting motorway, the M32 takes you right into the heart of the city.
 Bristol today is a modern city of half a million inhabitants but its historic centre is the harbour area.
 Its origins as a port date from the 11th century, and the prosperity derived from its seaport status made Bristol the third biggest city in England by the 14th century, the explorer John Cabot sailed to the Americas from here in 1497, and the wealth of Bristol, seen as controversial today, arose partly through the slave trade.
 But it was after the discovery of America and the fact that Bristol faces west that the city prospered greatly.
 Shipbuilding was also a major employer.
 Its decline was in part due to the abolition of the slave trade and in part due to the narrow River Avon estuary being unsuitable for the newer larger ships.
 The modern port of Bristol now lies further up the estuary.

 Park in the Millennium Square car park and use the ferry to take you around to the museums, cafes and shops.
 The little boats zip to and fro and are used by tourists and locals alike.
 One 'must see' attraction is the SS Great Britain, designed by Isambard Kingdom Brunel and launched in 1843, the longest passenger ship in the world at the time.
 Built of iron, it made the voyage to New York in 14 days.
+Financially this transatlantic service was unsuccessful and after the ship ran aground off the coast of Ireland the additional costs of refloating her meant an entire restructuring of operations was needed.
+In the end, after a refit, passenger capacity was increased, sails were added and the Great Britain spent the rest of her working life taking emmigrants to Australia.
 Left for scrap in the Falkland Islands in the 1930s it was towed back to Bristol to be restored in 1970.
+The Arnolfini Art Gallery, which opened in 1961, is another ferry bus stop housed in an old tea warehouse and now filled with modern art.

 You will be crossing the estuary of the River Severn along the old Severn suspension bridge so keep on the M5 to Junction 16 then head west on the M4 towards Wales but branch off a couple of miles later on the M48 towards Chepstow.
 The two bridges run side by side, the new one to your left built in 1996 and the one you will drive across being opened in 1965 replacing the old Aust Ferry, the loading jetties of which can sometimes be glimpsed below.
 This body of water, the Severn Estuary, has the highest tidal range anywhere in the world outside of Canada.